itsexe/SG_CPP/README.md

 (The packet in this example is used to check the clientversion and the language).
 We will also use this method to create the packets we send to the client.

-### Commuication between Servers
-All servers will register themself at the Database Server.
-To simplify matters they use the same packet headers as the client.

 ## Setup
 ### How to compile